Nationalism in the Middle Ages: Western and Northern Europe

 For many non-modernists, nations have emerged from the Judeo-Christian tradition.
-John Alexander Armstrong (1922–2010) was one of the first modern scholars to argue that nations have pre-modern roots and that their formation was helped by religious institutions locally.
+John Alexander Armstrong was one of the first modern scholars to argue that nations have pre-modern roots and that their formation was helped by religious institutions locally.
+However, Armstrong acknowledges "persistent group identity did not ordinarily constitute the overriding legitimisation of polity formation", unlike contemporary nationalism, which presupposes the "right of individuals to [...] establish territorial political structures corresponding to their consciousness of group identity".
 In the same vein, other anti-modernist studies by Hastings, Anthony D. Smith, and Steven Grosby attributed nationalism on the Judeo-Christian traditions.
-Hastings emphasizes the role of language, and sees the opposition of Christianity to Islam as a critical factor in the formation of nationalism.
-He also considers as an important factor in ethnogenesis in the Western Europe the conviction of being a chosen people, which was further strengthened by the tension between Catholicism and Protestantism.
+Hastings emphasises the role of language, and sees the opposition of Christianity to Islam as a critical factor in the formation of nationalism.
+He also considers the conviction of being a chosen people as an important factor in ethnogenesis in Western Europe, which was further strengthened by the tension between Catholicism and Protestantism.

-Azar Gat (who claims that the Jewish nation has existed since antiquity) claims (contra Anderson) that the creation of imagined communities was made possible not only by secularization and the rise of print capitalism in modern era, but could also be produced earlier by the spoken word and via religious rituals.
+Azar Gat claims the creation of nations was made possible not only by secularization and the rise of print capitalism in modern era, but could also be produced earlier by the spoken word and via religious rituals.
 Gat does not agree with the modernist view that pre-modern multi-ethnic empires were ruled by an elite indifferent to the ethnic composition of its subjects.
 In fact, almost all of the empires were based on a dominant ethnic core, while most ethnic communities were too small and weak to have their own independent state.
+In response to Gat, Chris Wickham accepted manifestations of national identity are to be found in the Middle Ages, but argued that Gat "exaggerated the significance of ethnicity in that period" and that such national identity as existed was confined to those very elites.

-According to the historian Caspar Hirschi, it is the concept of nations and nationalism that changes over time, and the 18th century is only the beginning of the modernist model of this concept.
-In his work "The Origins of Nationalism", Hirschi presents the evolution of nationalism since the 14th century.
-In his view, nationalism was born in Catholic Medieval Europe and was the consequence of Roman imperialism.
-According to Hirschi, nationalism is not necessarily a mass phenomenon (as modernists believe) but can be the discourse of nationalist elite minorities.
-Other scholars, such as Doron Mendels, Steven Grosby, and Aviel Roshwald, argue for the rise of a kind of nationalism among the ancient Jews.
-David M. Goodblatt supports the same theory, pointing out that Jewish nationalism appears in the self-description of the Jews of the Second Temple period (5th–1st century BC).
+According to the historian Caspar Hirschi, the concept nations and nationalism has changed over time, and the 18th century is only the beginning of the modernist model of this concept.
+In his view, nationalism was born in Catholic Medieval Europe as a consequence of Roman imperialism.
+Echoing Wickham, Hirschi accepts nationalism is not necessarily a mass phenomenon but can be the discourse of nationalist elite minorities.

 Sverre Bagge investigates the origins of Norwegian nationalism from the gradual "unification of the kingdom" in the 9th century, which led to the formation of the Norwegian, Danish and Swedish kingdoms.
-A kind of Norwegian state existed by the 13th century, with public justice, taxation, a common military organization and royalty.
-By the 12th and 13th century, a popular saga literature was widespread (oral and written), expressing national patriotic sentiments.
-A significant part of the population was loyal to the king and identified their interests with his.
-Bagge believes that in the case of Norway, between nationalism in the Middle Ages and in the modern period there is a difference of degree rather than a difference of quality.
+He argues a kind of Norwegian state existed by the 13th century, with public justice, taxation, a common military organization and royalty, and by the 12th and 13th century, a significant part of the population was loyal to the king and identified their interests with his.